rachartier/tiny-inline-diagnostic.nvim/README.md

         -- Color the arrow to match the severity of the first diagnostic set_arrow_to_diag_color = false,

+        -- Add messages to diagnostics
-        -- Control how diagnostic messages are displayed add_messages = {
+        -- Can be a boolean (true/false) or a table with detailed options -- If set to true, full diagnostic messages are displayed -- When messages = true, all other options in this table are ignored add_messages = {
+            -- Display diagnostic messages
-            messages = true,           -- Show full diagnostic messages display_count = false,     -- Show diagnostic count instead of messages when cursor not on line use_max_severity = false,  -- When counting, only show the most severe diagnostic show_multiple_glyphs = true, -- Show multiple icons for multiple diagnostics of same severity },
+            messages = true,

+            -- Display diagnostic count instead of full messages when cursor is not on the line display_count = false,

+            -- When display_count = true and use_max_severity = true:
+            -- Only show count and glyphs for the most severe diagnostic type -- When false: show count and glyphs for all diagnostics on the line use_max_severity = false,

+            -- When show_multiple_glyphs = true:
+            -- Display one glyph for each diagnostic (e.g., 3 errors = 3 error icons)
+            -- When false: display only one glyph per severity type (e.g., 3 errors + 2 warnings = 1 error icon + 1 warning icon)
+            show_multiple_glyphs = true,
+        },

         -- Throttle update frequency in milliseconds to improve performance